VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 - **Stand firm on Scripture** while remaining gracious in manner (2 Tim.
 2:24-25).
 - **Remember that properly handled controversy can clarify truth** and protect the flock.
 Don't avoid necessary conflict.
 - **Trust God with the outcome.** You're responsible for faithfulness, not results.

+**7. Distinguish Between Teachers and Sheep**

+Not everyone who uses critical theory language is equally culpable.
+Some are deceived sheep who need patient correction; others are false teachers who need sharp rebuke.

+- **For sheep misled by poor teaching:** Be patient, gentle, and instructive.
+They may genuinely not understand what they've adopted.
+Use these moments as teaching opportunities.
+- **For teachers promoting false gospel:** Be clear, direct, and uncompromising.
+Those who lead others astray bear greater responsibility (James 3:1).
+Public error requires public correction (Gal.
+2:11-14).
+- **Discern the difference.** Someone genuinely confused about "social justice" language needs different pastoral care than someone actively promoting critical theory as biblical truth.

 ### For Apologetics Practitioners